aep-dev/terraform-provider-openapi/README.md

 ### Pre-requirements

-- The service provider hosts APIs documented using [OpenApi 2.0 specification](https://swagger.io/specification/v2/) and the APIs comply with the OpenAPI Terraform Provider [How to](docs/how_to.md) guidelines.
+- The service provider hosts APIs documented using [OpenAPI 2.0](https://spec.openapis.org/oas/v2.0.html) and the APIs comply with the OpenAPI Terraform Provider [How to](docs/how_to.md) guidelines.
 The service provider API's OpenAPI document must also be available via a discovery endpoint served through HTTP/s or the file system.